3dawg/nvccybersec-club/Scripts/Python/README.md

 Python scripts go here.
-Remember that you have to push to scripts-untested before you push to main
+Remember that you have to push to scripts-exprimental before you push to main